October Horse: Ad Nixas

+The October Horse sacrifice for Mars at an altar for birth deities suggests his role as a patron to young warriors who undergo the symbolic rebirth of initiation ritual, a theme also of the equestrian Troy Game.
+The emperor Julian mentions the sacrifice of a horse in Roman initiation rites, without specifying further.
 The Campus Martius continued in the Imperial era to be a place for equestrian and military training for youth.
 The Temple of Mars Ultor dedicated in 2 BC by Augustus in the Campus became the site at which young men sacrificed to conclude their rite of passage into adulthood when assuming the toga virilis ("man's toga") around age 14.
-The October Horse sacrifice for Mars at an altar for birth deities suggests his role as a patron to young warriors who undergo the symbolic rebirth of initiation ritual, a theme also of the equestrian Troy Game.
-The emperor Julian mentions the sacrifice of a horse in Roman initiation rites, without specifying further.
 To prove themselves, younger, less experienced drivers usually started out with the two-horse chariots that were used in the October Horse race.

+Roman rituals of birth and death were closely related, given the high rate of infant mortality and death in childbirth.
 Chariot races are the most common scene depicted on the sarcophagi of Roman children, and typically show Cupids driving bigae.
-Roman rituals of birth and death were closely related, given the high rate of infant mortality and death in childbirth.
 The Taurian Games, horse races held in the Campus Martius to propitiate gods of the underworld (di inferi), were instituted in response to an epidemic of infant mortality.

 Some scholars think Roman conceptions of Mars were influenced by the Etruscan child-god Maris and the centaur Mares, ancestor of the Ausones.
 Maris is depicted with a cauldron symbolizing rebirth, and the half-man, half-horse Mares three times underwent death and rebirth.
-In association with Etruscan-influenced horse-racing festivals, John F. Hall saw Mars as a god having "power over death."Ad Nixas may, however, refer to a landmark called the Ciconiae Nixae ("Travailing Storks"), which did not exist during the Republican period.
+In association with Etruscan-influenced horse-racing festivals, John F. Hall saw Mars as a god having "power over death."

+Ad Nixas may, however, refer to a landmark called the Ciconiae Nixae ("Travailing Storks"), which did not exist during the Republican period.
 In that case, the original site for the sacrifice was likely to have been the Altar of Mars (Ara Martis) in the Campus Martius, the oldest center in Rome for the cultivation of Mars as a deity.